 At some point during or after the event, I'm pretty sure I could describe myself feeling every one of those words.
 Still, I remain a little skeptical and disappointed on a few fronts.

-I wrote the other day about Olympic cross-country skier and fellow PWD Kris Freeman hanging with us the first day.
 Here are some of the "meatier" highlights of what was covered at this year's event (warning: it's long, because we covered a lot).

 Those Disney Diabetes Books

 We once again got an update on the books that Lilly Diabetes and Disney Publishing have been creating, which currently remain available only through doctors' offices.
 (Boo)